Clastify logo

 Recognising steroids and explaining membrane passage

-A steroid is a lipid with a characteristic structure made from four fused carbon rings.
-In molecular diagrams, look for three six-membered rings joined to one five-membered ring.
-Side groups and double-bond positions vary between different steroids, but the four-ring backbone gives them away.
+A steroid is a lipid with a characteristic structure of four fused carbon rings.
+In molecular diagrams, the easiest clue is the ring pattern: three six-membered rings and one five-membered ring joined together.
+Side groups and double-bond positions differ between steroids, but that four-ring backbone gives them away.

 Image

 Oestradiol and testosterone are steroids.
-They have very different effects in the body, yet both share the same steroid core.
-Because they are mostly non-polar, they pass through the hydrophobic interior of the phospholipid bilayer more easily than polar or charged substances.
+They act very differently in the body, yet both share the same steroid core.
+Because they are mostly non-polar, they pass through the hydrophobic interior of the phospholipid bilayer more readily than polar or charged substances.

 Image